-Everyday dessert pizzas are more popular, but olive oil, lard, or any strong-flavored oil will not be the best if you are looking for something sweet.
+Everyday dessert pizzas are more popular, but olive oil, lard, or strong-flavored oil will not be the best if you want something sweet.

-In this case, you will need a bland oil like vegetable oil or canola.
-Mixing in butter or the combination of butter and oil will also work very well for this style of pizza.
+In this case, you will need bland vegetable oil or canola oil.
+Mixing in butter or a combination of butter and oil will also work very well for this style of pizza.

 Can You Use Vegetable Oil in Pizza Dough?

 Vegetable oil is a perfect substitute that makes excellent all-purpose oil for cooking nearly anything.
 Most of us have vegetable oil in our kitchens unless we’re Italian, which would be considered a crime.

 Since you can buy many different vegetable types of oil from the store, we recommend you have a brand of your preference.
 These can include canola, corn, peanut, safflower, soybean, or sunflower.